ftrojan/e2epipeline/examples/example2.md

 The output shows that with `size_threshold=50` the new transformer reduces both `x_train` and `y_train` from original 724 examples down to 466 examples, keeping only the classes with at least 50 examples each.

-Let us put now the transformer as the very first step into our pipeline.
+Let us put now the transformer as the very first step into our Scikit-learn pipeline.

 ```python
 pipeline = Pipeline([